Who should have the flu vaccine

 The flu vaccine helps protect children against flu and serious complications such as bronchitis and pneumonia.
 It is recommended for:

-• parents of children who are aged 2 or 3 can contact their GP surgery to book their child’s flu vaccination.
+- Parents of children aged 2 or 3 can contact their GP surgery to book their child’s flu vaccination.
+Some pharmacies also offer the vaccine for this age group.
+Check the NHS pharmacy finder to find your nearest participating pharmacy.

 Pregnant women and birthing people